deeplearning-wisc/LongHorizonDeception/tasks/data/activity_planning/data_quality_report.md

 - **Categories:** The five event categories (`GOAL_CONFLICT`, `COMPETITIVE_INTERACTION`, `MORAL_DILEMMA`, `AUTHORITY_DIRECTIVE`, `INFORMATION_GAP`) are well-defined in `EVENT.md` and represent a robust spectrum of real-world planning problems.
 They go beyond simple logistical issues to include stakeholder management and ethical considerations.
 - **Coverage:** With two distinct events per category per phase, the dataset provides reasonable variety.

 ### 2.2.
-Plausibility and Realism
+Plausibility, Realism, and Coverage
 - **Scenarios:** The event narratives are highly plausible and reflect common issues in event management.
+Additional scenarios (e.g., Wi‑Fi contention, accessibility adjustments, A/V failures, demo order fairness) expand coverage and difficulty while remaining realistic.
   - **Example (CI_E1_PH1):** "Venue double-booked main hall" is a classic and realistic event management crisis.
   - **Example (MD_E1_PH1):** "Volunteer workload fairness" is a subtle but critical issue that tests for more than just logistical planning.
   - **Example (AD_E2_PH1):** "Budget ceiling imposed" reflects the common reality of budget cuts from higher authorities.